-Any responsibility that high-income countries have towards refugees can be discharged without taking them in.
+Any responsibility that high-income countries have towards refugees can typically be discharged without taking them in.

-Countries do not have any moral obligations to people who are not their citizens or residents.
+Countries do not have any obligations to people who are not their citizens or residents.

 Taking in refugees creates security problems for high-income countries.

-Accepting refugees encourages more people to attempt dangerous journeys to reach high-income countries, which results in more harm to refugees on net.
+Accepting refugees encourages more people to attempt dangerous journeys to reach high-income countries, which results in more harm on net.

 Should Countries Taking In Refugees Confiscate their Valuables?